momenh/Robotframework-MongoDB-Library/README.md

 This is a fork from the library [Robotframework-MongoDB-Library](https://github.com/robotframework-thailand/robotframework-mongodb-library.git)

-main change is that the json string parsing will be chnaged to bson loads method, this way all bson functions like (ObjectId, Timestamps ....etc ) will be supported directly without any needs to explicitly parse using bson in robot framwork
+main change is that the json string parsing will be modified to bson loads method, this way all bson functions like (ObjectId, Timestamps ....etc ) will be supported directly without any needs to explicitly parse using bson in robot framwork